moorepants/dissertation/davisbicycle.rst

    Same description of the transducer as [Biral2003]_.
 [Biral2003]_
-   Biral et al. designed a custom steer torque measurement system for a motorcycle using a cantilever beam, :ref:`Figure 15 <figBiralSteerTorque>`.
+   Biral et al. designed a custom steer torque measurement system for a motorcycle using a cantilever beam, :ref:`Figure 11.15<figBiralSteerTorque>`.
    The handlebars were mounted on a bearing similar in idea to [Weir1979a]_ but the steering torque load is transmitted through a thin cantilever beam which engages the fork.
 The design is such that other handlebar forces will not